Short-range nuclear forces in singlet channels: Discussion and Conclusion

 We scrutinize WPC with a more stringent interpretation of RG invariance: not only should the cutoff dependence become vanishingly small for $\Lambda \gtrsim \mhi$, but it must vanish sufficiently fast so that the accuracy claimed by the power counting is consistent with the cutoff error.
 This leads to a crucial conclusion in our analysis that, contrary to WPC, $\mathcal{O}(Q)$ of the EFT expansion does not vanish.
 Instead, $\mathcal{O}(Q)$ is made of one insertion of the two-derivative $\cs{1}{0}$ counterterm: $D/2({p'}^2+p^2)$.
 Although we are not the first to propose this, our argument, that the cutoff error of the LO amplitude is one order lower than TPE0 and has to be corrected by the $D$ term alone, provides some new insights.
 For instance, unlike Ref.~\cite{Kaplan:1996xu} (also discussed later in Ref.~\cite{Gegelia}), our rationale is \textit{a priori} and does not rely on the numerical value of $D$ in a particular renormalization scheme.

-A full, nonperturbative RG analysis, with OPE as the only long-range force, of the counterterms was attempted in Refs.~\cite{Barford:2002je, Birse:2005um}, which also concluded that the $D$ counterterm is more important than TPE0.
+A full, nonperturbative RG analysis, with OPE as the only long-range force, of the counterterms was attempted in Refs.~\cite{Barford:2002je, Birse:2005um}, in which it was also concluded that the $D$ counterterm is more important than TPE0.
 Although the nonperturbative RG analysis appears to be free of any guesswork for obtaining power counting, the robustness of the conclusions of Refs.~\cite{Barford:2002je, Birse:2005um} is obscured by the assumptions made therein to derive and solve the RG equation.
 On the other hand, our approach can be viewed as the explicit, order-by-order examination of an ansatz--- the proposed power counting--- to the RG equation.
 If RG invariance can be shown to hold at all orders, which we could not rigorously achieve though, we cannot think of any reason why the proposed power counting could not be \emph{one} of the solutions to the RG equation.
+In other words, we think that there may be more than one RG-invariant power counting, and only the data or the underlying theory can tell which one is more efficient.

 It is instructive to compare the power counting of $\cs{1}{0}$ with that of the attractive triplet channels.
-A non-vanishing $\mathcal{O}(Q)$ arising in $\cs{1}{0}$ but not in the triplet channels has everything to do with the fact that OPE is regular ($1/r$) in $\cs{1}{0}$ but singular ($1/r^3$) in the triplet channels.
-It is interesting that the singular attraction of OPE costs a few more LO counterterms in the attractive triplet channels (e.g., $\cp{3}{0}$ and $\cpf$) but in the mean time it avoids the pionless theory-like proliferation of subleading counterterms.
+A nonvanishing $\mathcal{O}(Q)$ arising in $\cs{1}{0}$ but not in the triplet channels has everything to do with the fact that OPE is regular ($1/r$) in $\cs{1}{0}$ but singular ($1/r^3$) in the triplet channels.
+It is interesting that the singular attraction of OPE costs a few more LO counterterms in the attractive triplet channels (e.g., $\cp{3}{0}$ and $\cpf$) but in the meantime it avoids the pionless-theory-like proliferation of subleading counterterms.

 The distorted-wave enhancement to the singlet-channel short-range forces occurs in only $S$ wave ($\cs{1}{0}$), and it affects the power counting to a lesser extent than that of the residual counterterms.
 In contrast, the distorted-wave enhancement in the attractive triplet channels takes place in higher partial waves ($\cp{3}{0}$, $\cpf$, etc.) but not in $S$ wave, and it plays more important role in power counting than the residual counterterms.